jnaecker/jnaecker.github.io/_posts/2017-12-18-thoughts-on-the-gop-tax-bill.md

 layout: post
 ---

 *A couple weeks ago, my father-in-law asked for my opinion on the GOP tax bill that had just been rushed through the Senate early in the morning of Saturday, December 2nd.
-As the reconciled version of the bill seems likely to be passed in both houses in the coming days, I thought I'd share the response I sent to my father-in-law.*
+As the reconciled version of the bill seems likely to be passed in both houses today, I thought I'd share the response I sent to my father-in-law.*

 *I should make clear that I am not a macroeconomist, nor am I a public finance expert.
 Corrections and suggestions are extremely welcome [on Twitter](https://twitter.com/jnaecker)!
 I also wrote this over a week ago, before the reconciliation of the Senate and House versions was completed, so some details may have changed.*